Asmena (horse): 1950: three-year-old season

 On her three-year-old debut, Asmena finished second, beaten a head by the colt Vieux Manoir in a race over 2500 metres in France.
 After the Australian jockey Rae Johnstone won the 1000 Guineas on Camarée he announced that he was confident of winning the Epsom Oaks on Asmena.
 Asmena was introduced into the ante-post betting for the Oaks but was removed from the market shortly afterwards amid suspicions that the British bookmakers were afraid to lay long odds against her.

 Asmena was one of five French fillies sent to England to contest the 172nd running of the Oaks over one and a half miles at Epsom Racecourse on 25 May 1950.
 She arrived at Epsom a few days before the race and galloped over the course but looked badly unsuited by the "rock hard" ground and finished very sore.
 With Johnstone in the saddle she started the 5/1 second choice in the betting behind Camarée whilst the other fancied runners included Plume, Above Board (later to win the Yorkshire Oaks and Cesarewitch), Happy Haven, Stella Polaris (Cornwallis Stakes, Oak Trial Stakes), Catchit (runner-up in the 1000 Guineas), La Baille (later to win the Yorkshire Oaks and Park Hill Stakes), Sanlinea and Tawhida.
 Before the race Asmena, who suffered from a rheumatic condition which had been exacerbated by her training gallop, looked to be lame and hobbled her way to the start, causing many observers to dismiss her chances.
 Once the race began, however, she moved freely, took the lead approaching the final furlong and won by a length from Plume, with Stella Polaris a length and a half away in third place.
 After the race Johnstone said "Asmena has constant shin soreness.
 She could hardly stand up, but got into her stride once we started.
 Two furlongs from home she really got going, and I had it won a furlong out".

 In September Asmena finished third behind Kilette and Nuit de Folies in the Prix Vermeille over 2400 metres at Longchamp Racecourse.

 Assessment and honours

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Asmena an "inferior" winner of the Oaks.

 Breeding record

 At the end of her racing career Asmena was retired to become a broodmare for the Bousac stud.
-She produced at least eight foals and two good winners between 1952 and 1967:
+She produced at least eight foals and two good winners from 1952 till 1967: